By the end of March, many ski resorts are wrapping up their ski seasons… but not in Banff National Park!

 Ski season doesn’t end quietly in Banff and Lake Louise – it goes out with a bang!

-For guaranteed good times, don’t miss Slush Cup, Banff Sunshine Village’s biggest event of the season, held on closing day (May 22, 2017).
+For guaranteed good times, don’t miss the 90th Annual Slush Cup, Banff Sunshine Village’s biggest event of the season, held on closing day (May 21, 2018).
 This legendary pond skimming contest challenges skiers and snowboarders to skim across a pond of icy water, with a successful few taking home a top prize.
 Punters and participants are known for cranking up the spring vibe a notch or two, seeing out the season in style.

 Ready for an unforgettable spring in the mountains?